 How pick and place robots work

 Typically mounted on a stable stand, pick and place robots are positioned to reach different areas to perform work.
 They use advanced vision systems to identify, grasp and move objects from one place to another.
 With a variety of design options available, pick and place robots can be configured with various end-of-arm tooling options for use in different applications, such as assembly, packaging or bin picking.
-For example, pick and place robots may be used to pick up items for an order and place them in a box for packaging, or they may be used to pick up parts needed for assembly and move them to the next location.
+For example, pick and place robot systems may be used to pick up items for an order and place them in a box for packaging, or they may be used to pick up parts needed for assembly and move them to the next location.

 Types of pick and place robots